Status: 05/22/2022 3:25 p.m

 Duda wants to help Ukraine join the EU

 Polish President Andrzej Duda became the first foreign head of state to speak in Ukraine’s parliament since the Russian invasion began.
 “The free world has the face of Ukraine,” said the politician in his speech.
-The parliamentarians rose again and again to applaud the guest from Poland.
+The parliamentarians rose once more and once more to applaud the guest from Poland.
 Selenskyj was also present.
-Duda said no one could disturb the Polish-Ukrainian unity.
+Duda said no one might disturb the Polish-Ukrainian unity.
 “Poland will do everything in its power to help Ukraine become a member of the European Union.”

 The Polish head of state also spoke of the intention to conclude a Polish-Ukrainian friendship agreement.
 Details were not initially known.
 Surprisingly, Duda’s solidarity visit only became known in the morning.
 The 50-year-old traveled to Ukraine for the second time since the outbreak of war.